equinor/eNLP/README.md

     $ make doc

-And then open the documentation and navigate to the example gallery,
+And then open the documentation,

     $ cd /docs/build/html
     $ open index.html